gjabdelnoor/agent-zero/docs/installation.md

 2. **Run Agent Zero:**

-- Note: Agent Zero also offers a Hacking Edition based on Kali linux with modified prompts for cybersecurity tasks.
+- Note: Agent Zero also offers a Hacking Edition with modified prompts for cybersecurity tasks.
 The setup is the same as the regular version, just use the agent0ai/agent-zero:hacking image instead of agent0ai/agent-zero.

 2.1.
 Pull the Agent Zero Docker image:
 - Search for `agent0ai/agent-zero` in Docker Desktop